What is the nub theory and can it predict if you’re having a boy or girl?

 ©IMAGO / Dreamstime

-A 2015 study suggested there is some truth to this method, particularly in predictions made after 14 weeks gestation.
-The study tells us that there was an overall success rate in the first trimester group (11–14 weeks) of 75%, although it is worth noting that there were some scans where a prediction could not be made.
-Results were less accurate for fetuses younger than 12 weeks, with an overall success rate of only 54%.
+While the nub theory isn't scientifically-based, a 2015 study has suggested that there could be some truth to this method, particularly in predictions made after 14 weeks gestation.
+The study tells us that there was an overall success rate of 75% in the first trimester group (11–14 weeks) when predicting the sex of babies using this method – although it is worth noting that there were some scans where a prediction could not be made.
+Also, the results were less accurate for fetuses younger than 12 weeks, with an overall success rate of only 54%.

-However, Rachel advises caution when it comes to relying on this method for determining gender.
-“Using the nub theory may be no better than swinging a coin over your tummy, looking at the shape of your bump, analysing your cravings or counting how many times you need to shave your legs in a month.
+However, Rachel advises caution when it comes to relying on this method for determining gender, saying that; “Using the nub theory may be no better than swinging a coin over your tummy, looking at the shape of your bump, analysing your cravings or counting how many times you need to shave your legs in a month.

-“As the mum of four boys, my friends tested every one of their favourite gender-prediction theories on me and I can say categorically that - just like the scientific evidence tells us - none of them worked any better than 50:50.
+“As the mum of four boys, my friends tested every one of their favourite gender-prediction theories on me, and I can say categorically that - just like the scientific evidence tells us - none of them worked any better than 50:50.
 So toss a coin or just guess - it will work just as well!”
+She advises.

-If you are given a gender prediction at your scan, be aware that results vary depending on sonographer experience, fetal age and fetal gender.
-At 13 weeks gestation and above you may be able to get an opinion from your sonographer, but don't take it as gospel.
-Even the position that baby is lying in can effect the accuracy of predictions.
+Keep in mind that if you are given a gender prediction at your scan, you should be aware that the results can vary depending on your sonographer's personal experience, as well as the age and sex of the fetus.
+The position that baby is lying can also effect the accuracy of predictions.
+At 13 weeks gestation and above you may be able to get an opinion from your sonographer, but it's best not to take it as gospel in order to avoid any surprises or disappointment later.

 Predictions prior to 12 weeks are discouraged, and some sonography departments will refuse to give you a prediction under a certain gestational age.